STEVE INSKEEP, Host:

 HAMILTON: And maybe even patterns of light.
 This is all part of one of the hottest fields in neuroscience right now.
 It's called optogenetics.
 Dylan Clyne is a researcher who was involved in some of the first optogenetic experiments at Yale.
 He says hundreds of labs are now using the technique because it lets scientists control a wide range of brain circuits with just a pulse of light.

-Mr. DYLAN CLYNE (Researcher): If you understand how different circuits work for memory or depression or motor problems, then you can get at how we can try and treat those circuits in a more sophisticated manner.
+DYLAN CLYNE: If you understand how different circuits work for memory or depression or motor problems, then you can get at how we can try and treat those circuits in a more sophisticated manner.